-Dexilant is a popular heartburn drug that has been linked to higher rates of kidney side effects, including acute kidney inflammation and chronic kidney disease.
-The FDA has recently updated the label to include stronger warnings about nephritis.
+Dexilant is a popular heartburn drug that has been linked to higher rates of stomach cancer and kidney side effects, including acute kidney inflammation, chronic kidney disease, and nephritis.

 Dexilant contains dexlansoprazole, an anti-heartburn drug made by Takeda Pharmaceuticals that was approved by the FDA in January 2009 under the brand-name Kapidex.
 Dexilant belongs to the Proton Pump Inhibitor (PPI) class of anti-heartburn medications.